pranavtbhat/JuliaCookbook/dataframes/file_input.md

 │ 1034 │ "Josh_Kinney"        │ "STL" │ "Relief_Pitcher"    │ 73             │ 195            │ 27.92 │
 ```

-Another use case, would be to extract a DataFrame from the output of a Perl script.
-For example, if you want only every second row in the DataFrame, you would do:
+You could also extract a DataFrame from the output of a Perl script.
+For example, if you want only alternate rows in the DataFrame, you would do:

 ```julia
 julia> filename = joinpath(Pkg.dir("JuliaCookbook"), "datasets", "baseball_players.tsv") # Locate the dataset